tomazgda/ignite-essay/README.md

 # ignite-essay
-school project - kinda dumb
+school project - why do people still use windows?